There are many betting types to choose from when placing a wager. From singles to multiples, we have a list of some of the most popular types of bet.

 A popular betting type among punters, it consists of four selections and 15 bets (hence the name) – four singles, six doubles, four trebles and a fourfold.
 Equivalent to a Yankee but with four singles, and only one selection must win to guarantee you a return.
 For example, a £2 Lucky 15 would cost £30.

 Also known as a Super Yankee, a Canadian is a bet on five selections consisting of 26 bets – ten doubles, ten trebles, five fourfold’s and a five-fold accumulator.

 A wager consisting of five selections and 31 bets – five singles, ten doubles, ten trebles, five fourfolds, and one fivefold.
 Only one selection must win to guarantee you a return.
 For example, a £1 Lucky 31 would cost £31.

-A bet featuring six selections and 63 bets – six singles, 15 doubles, 20 trebles, 15 fourfolds, 6 fivefolds and one six-fold.
-For example, a £1 Lucky 63 would cost £63.
+A Lucky 63 is a bet featuring six selections and 63 bets, including: six singles, 15 doubles, 20 trebles, 15 fourfolds, six fivefolds and one sixfold.

 A straight forecast is correctly predicting the finishing order of the horses in first and second in a race.

 “An each-way bet is a two-part bet, with half the stake going on the selection to win and the other half on the selection to place.
 It costs double that of a traditional win bet and will yield some sort of return if the selection wins or is placed.

 For example, you place £5 each-way (£10 in total) on a horse priced at 8-1 with a bookmaker offering 1/4 odds for three places.
 If the horse places you will receive £15, but if the horse wins you will collect £60 (£45 for the win and £15 for the place), both returns including the original stake.”